H. Katherine Kim, MD

 I’m a true believer in the power of forming deep relationships with patients and families; our trust in each other is a fundamental key to success.
 My priority has always been to combine state-of-the art treatment with compassionate attention to the needs of every patient.
 I think it’s important to remember that cancer care is not just about “winning,” in the sense of achieving a cure or putting a disease into remission.
 Cancer care is also about understanding a person’s emotional or spiritual path, offering hope and support and helping patients through every stage of this experience, whether that means working toward a cure or helping people prepare for end of life.

 Specialty: Radiation Oncology

-I am a board-certified radiation oncologist with more than 20 years of experience in cancer care.
-I specialize in treating patients with prostate, bladder, gynecologic and gastrointestinal cancers, among other diseases.
-My expertise includes a variety of radiation techniques, such as brachytherapy (radiation administered from inside the body) and proton therapy (a form of external beam radiation that precisely targets tumors while sparing healthy tissue).
+I am a board-certified radiation oncologist with more than 30 years of experience in cancer care.
+I specialize in treating patients with prostate, breast, and colorectal cancers, among other diseases.
+My expertise includes a variety of radiation techniques, such as brachytherapy (radiation administered from inside the body).
 In addition to caring for patients, I have conducted research on intraoperative radiation therapy — radiation administered during surgery — for locally advanced rectal cancer and cervical carcinomas.

 Your care team

 Fred Hutch accepts most national private health insurance plans as well as Medicare.
 We also accept Medicaid for people from Washington, Alaska, Montana and Idaho.
 We are working to ensure that everyone, no matter what their financial situation, has access to the care they need.